gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Import-AadrmTpd.md

 You must use PowerShell to configure your tenant key; you cannot do this configuration by using a management portal.

-This cmdlet sets the TPD to an active or archived state.
+This cmdlet sets the TPD to an archived state.
 The TPD contains your private key and RMS templates.

-Active means that Rights Management uses the TPD key to protect all new content.
-The TPD key is now the Azure RMS tenant key.After import is successful, the previously active TPD becomes archived.

 Warning: Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AD RMS to Azure Rights Management.
 For more information, see [Migrating from AD RMS to Azure RMS](https://docs.microsoft.com/rights-management/plan-design/migrate-from-ad-rms-to-azure-rms) (https://docs.microsoft.com/rights-management/plan-design/migrate-from-ad-rms-to-azure-rms) on the Microsoft documentation site.

 After you run this command, the key in the imported TPD becomes available to Azure Rights Management to consume content that AD RMS protected by using this key.

-If the TPD is active, users in your organization begin to use the new Azure RMS tenant TPD to protect documents.
-Existing users do not start to use the new keys until they are reactivated.

 If you migrate templates from your AD RMS as active, you can edit these templates in the Azure classic portal.
 You can publish these templates so that users can select them from applications.
 If the migrated templates are not activated, they can only be used to open documents that they previously protected.